DanPace725/ace/docs/How we're getting user ID.md

-To understand how we're implementing the process of getting the logged-in user's ID and passing it to create a managed profile, let's break it down step by step:
+# To understand how we're implementing the process of getting the logged-in user's ID and passing it to create a managed profile, let's break it down step by step

 1. Getting the logged-in user's ID:
    The process starts in the `AppUsersPage` component:

 ```1:18:app/admin/app_users/page.tsx
 import { createClient } from '@/utils/supabase/server'